Learning Trends for 2022: The Commercialization of Learning

 Likening the commercialization of learning to the role of the marketing team, David explains, with this understanding, learning professionals can leverage learning to deliver measurable commercial success.

 Reflecting on what David said, as Director of Communications at Learning Pool, I couldn’t help but notice (and was thrilled to realize) the commercialization of learning is something we’re already enabling.
-Using our sophisticated automation too, Waves, our customers can plan, launch, nudge and automate learning effectively.
+Using our sophisticated automation too, Learning Pool Automation, our customers can plan, launch, nudge and automate learning effectively.
 By creating campaigns, L&D teams can maximize the learning impact within their organization, giving them complete control over the delivery of learning experiences.

-As a marketing professional, it’s easy to see how our Waves tool could be compared to HubSpot, our CRM platform.
+As a marketing professional, it’s easy to see how our Automation tool could be compared to HubSpot, our CRM platform.
 My colleagues and I use HubSpot extensively to create and schedule social media posts and emails, to create automated workflows based on our users’ behaviour, and to analyze how these actions help us to convert leads and grow traffic for the wider business.